kamilaworonicz-ba/digital-editorial-workflow/docs/03_process_diagrams.md

 ## 3.1.
 AS-IS Process

-The AS-IS model shows the current paper-based revision workflow.
-Printed proofs are used to review the layout, corrections are marked manually, and the marked-up proof is physically handed over to the DTP Specialist.
+The AS-IS model shows the current paper-based revision workflow, ending with material ready for teacher-focus testing.
+Printed proofs are used to review the layout, and corrections are marked manually and handed over to the DTP Specialist.
+If further corrections are needed, the cycle repeats with a newly printed proof — each round producing a separate, disconnected marked-up document.

 ![AS-IS chapter revision process](../process_diagram/BPMN_AS-IS_editorial.svg)